IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 route.route.openshift.io/myhttpd exposed
 ```

-Find out the URL to access the service externally:
+Find out the URL to access the service externally, examining the output of the following comand:
 ```
 user1:~$ oc describe route myhttpd
 ```